raymondsteers/protocol-websocket/README.md

 then die if over a settable threshold.
 This works independant of number of frames and payload size.
 Please see Frame.pm

+By trail and error it seems that Chrome will fragment at 128kb but safari does not.
+So if for example you set the max_mess_size to 256kb on the server but the max_recv_size to 128kb, you would be able to upload a 200kb file from Chrome but not from Safari.

 # NAME

 Protocol::WebSocket - WebSocket protocol